YoussefNim/forward_head_posture_alert/readme.md

 - **Face Detection**: **Haar Cascade classifiers** are used to detect faces (frontal and profile) to estimate ear positions when the pose landmarks are not detected.
 - **Alert System**: An alert sound is played when the user has bad posture, and the sound stops when good posture is detected.
 - **Real-time Feedback**: Posture status (good or bad) is displayed on the screen, along with colored visual indicators.
+- **Customizable Sensitivity**: Users can adjust the sensitivity threshold and slouching duration through a Tkinter interface.
+- **Settings Persistence**: Sensitivity threshold and slouching duration are saved in a `posture_settings.json` file and persist across sessions.
+- **Taskbar Icon**: The application now has a custom taskbar icon for a more professional look.

 ## Limitations
 - **Sound Looping Issue**: